Pastoral Housing Campaign

 Q: What was our capital campaign goal?

 Our direct goal was to raise $1,188,000 in order to buy out the Gilliam’s share of the home we (the church) co-own with them.
 To be fair to the Gilliams, we asked to receive pledges no later than Sunday morning, December 2.
 This allowed them to know quickly which path this process is taking.
 All pledges have now been paid - thank you!

 Q: What happens now?

 Q: What happens to my pledge since we didn’t reach the goal?

-Our need for more pastoral housing funds remains; therefore, all donations to this pastoral housing campaign will go into a special restricted fund to be used solely for pastoral housing needs.
+Our need for more pastoral housing funds remains; therefore, all donations to this pastoral housing campaign went into a special restricted fund to be used solely for pastoral housing needs.
 The church’s share of the proceeds upon sale of this house also went into this restricted pastoral housing fund.
 All of those funds will be available to help solve the housing needs for our next lead pastor.
 We may need to raise additional funds to do that, but the deadline for those additional funds will be in the future.

 Q: Is it too late to give to the Pastoral Housing Fund?